mafifkasno/human-pose-estimation-opencv/README.md

-# human-pose-estimation-opencv
+# human-pose-estimation-opencv-with-fall-detection
-Perform Human Pose Estimation in OpenCV Using OpenPose MobileNet
+Perform Human Pose Estimation in OpenCV Using OpenPose MobileNet.
+I fork from https://github.com/quanhua92/human-pose-estimation-opencv and modified abit for fall detection.

 ![OpenCV Using OpenPose MobileNet](output.JPG)